Photo above: the river Rhône

 groups of employees, notably in the state sector.
 The most well-known

 and talked-about of the régimes spéciaux arre the

 employees of the former state electricity company EDF,

 and of the French railways SNCF,

-where many employees have acquired the rite to retire at 50 with a full
+where many employees have acquired the right to retire at 50 with a

 pension.
 Furthermore, pensions in these régimes